Bouncing Dark Matter: Acknowledgments

 \section{Acknowledgments}

-We thank Simon Knapen and Stefan Vogl for helpful discussions and comments.
+We thank E.~J. Chun, Shu-Yu Ho, Simon Knapen, and Stefan Vogl for helpful discussions and comments.
 JTR and BS are supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum Universe - 390833306.
-JTR is also supported by NSF grant PHY-1915409 and NSF CAREER grant PHY-1554858.
+JTR is supported by National Science Foundation grant PHY-2210498.
 ES acknowledges partial support from the EU’s Horizon 2020 programme under the MSCA grant agreement 860881-HIDDeN\@.
 JTR, ES, and BS warmly thank the CERN Theory Group, where part of this research was completed, for hospitality.
 JTR also acknowledges hospitality from the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 BS also thanks the Berkeley Center for Theoretical Physics for hospitality.